FluxAugur/disciplesofcode/source/_posts/2014-03-31-a-ruby-primer-exercise-1-a-simple-command-line-calculator.markdown

 date: 2014-03-31 03:52:37 -0400
 comments: true
 sharing: true
-categories: [Coding, Learning, Teaching, How, Code, Ruby, Exercise]
+categories: [Coding, Learning, Teaching, How, Code, Ruby, Primer, Exercise]
 ---
 In this exercise, you will create a Ruby script for a simple command line calculator.